 - Those who have faith in Christ Jesus (Galatians 3:26)

-Where our noun υιος (huios) comes from isn't wholly clear, but to a poetic Greek there may have seemed to be some associative similarities with the verb υω (huo), to rain, from whence comes the familiar words υδορ (hudor, hence "hydra"), or water — our word's opposite, namely νοθος, nothos, looks like νοτιος (notios), meaning moist or pre-rain.
+Where our noun υιος (huios) comes from isn't wholly clear, but to a poetic Greek there may have seemed to be some associative similarities with the verb υω (huo), to rain, from whence comes the familiar words υδορ (hudor, hence "hydra"), or water.
+Our word's opposite, namely νοθος, nothos or sub-son, looks conveniently like νοτιος (notios), meaning moist or pre-rain.

 These words in turn may seem somewhat reminiscent of the verb υδεω (hudeo), to call or name, of which the various spellings in turn have some visual overlap with the verb οιδα (oida), to know.
 A Greek with a Hebrew background would, of course, remember that the Hebrew word חפר (haper) means both dry and shame, whereas the word מורה (moreh), means either rain or teacher (and is closely related to the word תורה, or Torah).

 A Hebrew would also remember that in his native language the word for son, namely בן (ben) looks like it comes from the verb בנה (bana), to build, and even has to do with the word אבן ('eben), or stone.
-The feminine version of בן (ben), meaning son, is בת (bat), meaning daughter, which has a striking resemblance to the word בית (bayit), meaning house.
+The feminine version of בן (ben), meaning son, is בת (bat), meaning daughter, which has a striking resemblance to the word בית (bayit), meaning house or temple.